-As a leader in the field of nature photography and environmental issues, NANPA occasionally issues statements describing the organization’s position on critical issues.
-These statements are approved by the Board of Directors and published to major media outlets and field locations.
+As a leader in the field of nature photography and an advocate for the environment, NANPA occasionally issues statements describing the organization’s position on critical issues.
+These statements are approved by NANPA’s Board of Directors and published to major media outlets and field locations.
 The board recognizes that an individual’s concept of ethical behavior and feelings about the environment are very personal.
 Consequently, NANPA may issue guidelines and suggestions in these two areas but will in no way attempt to dictate policies either to members or nonmembers.

 - Access to Public Lands